 Secondary Liver Cancer

-The majority of the time when cancer is found in the liver, it does not initially begin in the organ, but is rather metastasized (spread) from another part of the body, such as the colon, stomach, breast, pancreas, or lung.
+Most often when cancer is found in the liver, it does not initially begin in the organ, but rather it has metastasized (spread) from another part of the body, such as the colon, stomach, breast, pancreas, or lung.

 If the cancer does not initially begin in the liver, it is classified as secondary liver cancer.